aukejw/adversarial_audio/README.md

    make setup
    ```

 That's all.
+We include one audio file from freesound.org as an example: [ExcessiveExposure.wav by acclivity](https://freesound.org/people/acclivity/sounds/33711/) (License: Attribution NonCommercial 4.0).

 Optionally, you can:

 1. Add your own audio files (`.wav`) to the data folder:
    ```
    cp <your_audio.wav> data/
    ```

-2. You can add your Deepgram API key to a `.env` file for transcription with a different model:
+2. Add a Deepgram API key to a `.env` file for transcription with a proprietary ASR model:
    ```
    cp .env.template .env
    sed -i 's/DEEPGRAM_API_KEY=/DEEPGRAM_API_KEY=<your-key>/' .env